Funding Options for your Hearing Aids

 Children

-Hearing aids for pre-schoolers and children at school, or up to 21 years of age if they are in full-time education, are funded by the Ministry of Health.
+Hearing aids for pre-schoolers and children at school, or up to 21 years of age if they are in full-time education, are funded by the Disability Support Services (DSS).
 Most children’s hearing aids are fitted through the public hospital system.
 Some private audiology clinics also fit them, but you may need to pay for this service.

 Batteries, maintenance and repairs of hearing aids for children are provided free of charge by the Deaf Education Centres.

-School-age children needing a remote microphone system to work with their hearing aids or for their auditory processing disorder may be funded through the Ministry of Education, while pre-schoolers with hearing aids needing a remote microphone system may get funding through the Ministry of Health.
+School-age children needing a remote microphone system to work with their hearing aids or for their auditory processing disorder may be funded through the Ministry of Education, while pre-schoolers with hearing aids needing a remote microphone system may get funding through the DSS.

-More detailed information can be found on the Ministry of Health website
+More detailed information can be found on the Disability Support Services (DSS) website

 Adults

-Most adults are eligible for government help for hearing aids from the Ministry of Health (MOH), and some are eligible through other sources such as ACC or Veterans' Affairs.
+Most adults are eligible for government help for hearing aids from Disability Support Services (DSS), and some are eligible through other sources such as ACC or Veterans' Affairs.
 Depending on what you are eligible for, you may be able to get free hearing aids, or you might need to contribute your own money towards their cost.
-Some DHBs provide adult hearing aid services, however most hearing aid services for adults are provided through the private sector.
+Some Health NZ regions may provide adult hearing aid services, however most hearing aid services for adults are provided through the private sector.

 All adults over 16 years old living in New Zealand with a permanent hearing loss who are New Zealand residents and who do not qualify for funding from other sources are eligible for a subsidy of $511.11 per hearing aid, once every six years.

-More detailed information can be found on the Ministry of Health website
+More detailed information can be found on the Disability Support Services (DSS) website

 Adult New Zealand residents over 16 years old with a permanent hearing loss who are living in New Zealand may be eligible for the Hearing Aid Funding Scheme, which covers the cost of your hearing aids if you meet one of these criteria: